Lessons learned from a year of parenting.

 Be a responsible caretaker and learn a few tricks of the trade before you bring home one.
 Rest you will learn on the job like any parent.

-Last year, I saw a lot of pets being abandoned by their owners due to issues like this and the pandemic scare which is cruel and inhumane.
+Last year, saw a rise in cases of abandoned pets by their owners due to issues like this and the pandemic which is cruel and inhumane.
 Don’t be that person.

 If you are someone who lives alone or travels a lot, think about who will care for them when you are away or fall sick.
-If you don’t have friends or family who can look after them, keep a number of pet care centers handy, they can provide support and take care of the pet while you are gone.
+If you don’t have friends or family who can look after them, look for pet care centers nearby.
+They can provide support and care for the pet while you are away.

 2. Adopt, Don’t Shop.

 While I regret not exploring the adoption route before bringing home my pup, I am a strong advocate of it now.
-I was not as informed as I am now about dog adoptions and for anyone who is thinking about bringing home one, I suggest adopting instead of buying.
+I was not as informed as I am now about dog adoptions.
+For anyone who is thinking about bringing home one, choose adopting instead of buying.

-There are many pups and dogs who are looking to be adopted by nice homes and you can provide them one by adopting.
+There are many pups and dogs who are looking for nice homes and you can provide them one by adopting.
 Great thing is, it does not cost any money.

 3. Expenses are no joke.

 Yep, you read that right.
-If you(like me) think all it requires is food,water and some toys, you cannot be more wrong.
-It requires a lot more than just the basic needs.
+If you(like me) think all it requires is food, water and some toys, you cannot be more wrong.
+It requires a lot more than these basic needs.
 Let’s dive into the expenses a bit :

-- Medical expenses – A visit to your friendly vet for vaccinations, diseases, emergencies or a regular check-up is not cheap, let me suffice with that.
+- Medical expenses : A visit to your friendly vet for vaccinations is not so pocket-friendly sometimes.
+Treatment for diseases, emergencies or even a regular check-up is not cheap.
+Let me suffice with that.

-- Toys and other stuff – It includes everything like collars, leash, beds and toys.
+- Toys and other stuff : It includes everything like collars, leash, bed and toys.
 They are not cheap, you can always opt for the cheaper options but they never last.
 And, it keeps changing as they age.

-- Pet boarding/schools – In case, you are travelling out of town or just need a day off to run some errands, pet boarding is the best place for you.
+- Pet boarding/schools : In case, you are travelling or have to run errands or simply need a day off.
+Pet boarding is the best place for you.
 This expense can be completely avoided if you have friends or family to take care of your furry friends.

 4. Privacy – What’s that?